TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Introduction

 The \textit{Kepler} mission \citep{Borucki2010} enabled rotation period estimates for more than 50,000 stars in a single 100-square-degree patch of sky \citep{McQuillan2014, Santos2019, Santos2021}, revolutionizing our understanding of stellar rotation. \textit{Kepler}'s rotation periods enabled precise age estimates for field stars \citep[e.g.,][]{Claytor2020, Lu2021} and investigations of changing stellar activity with time \citep{Mathur2023}.
 The mission also revealed departures from expected rotational behavior, such as a gap in the period distribution of cool stars \citep{McQuillan2014} and a halt of magnetic braking in middle-aged Solar-like stars \citep{Angus2015, vanSaders2016, David2022}.
 Stellar evolution and population synthesis models failed to predict these behaviors \citep{vanSaders2019}, highlighting the need for updated theory as well as more period measurements.

+{With the loss of \textit{Kepler}'s second reaction wheel, the second \textit{Kepler} mission K2 \citep{Howell2014} repurposed the telescope to observe stars along the ecliptic plane.
+K2 delivered 30,000 field star rotation periods \citep{Reinhold2020, Gordon2021}, which featured the same rotational anomalies seen in the \textit{Kepler} field.}

-As successful as \textit{Kepler} was in measuring rotation periods, the survey design imposed tight limitations on the kinds of stars that could be studied in rotation.
-The spacecraft's goal of finding Earth-like planets around Sun-like stars resulted in a complex selection function that biased observed stellar samples in comparison to the underlying population \citep[e.g.,][]{Borucki2010, Wolniewicz2021}.
+As successful as \textit{Kepler} {K2 were} in measuring rotation periods, the survey designs imposed tight limitations on the kinds of stars that could be studied in rotation.
+The \textit{Kepler} mission's goal of finding Earth-like planets around Sun-like stars resulted in a complex selection function that biased observed stellar samples in comparison to the underlying population \citep[e.g.,][]{Borucki2010, Wolniewicz2021}.
 For example, the choice to avoid young stellar populations biases the \textit{Kepler} sample toward less active, slowly rotating stars intrinsically more difficult to detect in rotation.
-Any \textit{Kepler} study preserves these biases, and the selection function is difficult to correct for.
-Furthermore, the small observing footprint means that any new rotational physics inferred from \textit{Kepler} must be tested against other samples across the sky.
+Any \textit{Kepler} study preserves these biases, and the selection function is difficult to correct for. {K2's periods provided a look at other fields, but the short observing baselines limited the lengths of periods that could be measured.} Furthermore, the small observing footprints means that any new rotational physics inferred from \textit{Kepler} {and K2} must be tested against other samples across the sky.
 The solution is an untargeted, all-sky survey.